AMD-Ecosystem/hipMM/README.md

-Exceptions to this are `cuda_memory_resource`, which wraps `hipMalloc`, and `cuda_async_memory_resource`, which uses `hipMallocAsync` with the device runtime's built-in memory pool functionality (11.2 or later required).
+Exceptions to this are `cuda_memory_resource`, which wraps `hipMalloc`, and `cuda_async_memory_resource`, which uses `hipMallocAsync` with the device runtime's built-in memory pool functionality.
 Illegal memory accesses to memory allocated by these resources are detectable with Compute Sanitizer Memcheck.

 It may be possible in the future to add support for memory bounds checking with other memory